 Adult Education Course

-We are taking on and talking about the “Elephant in the Room: Mental Illness” in YTP’s adult education course: Let’s Talk About Mental Illness.
+We are taking on and talking about the elephant in the room in this powerful adult education course: Let’s Talk About Mental Illness.

 LET’S TALK ABOUT MENTAL ILLNESS

-Mental Illness is that silent elephant in the room that no one wants to talk about but everyone should.
-Let’s TALK About Mental Health provides a safe and interactive space to learn more about mental health and what we as community members can do to reduce the stigma that surrounds the topic.
+Mental illness is that silent elephant in the room that no one wants to talk about but everyone should.
+Let’s Talk About Mental Illness provides a safe and interactive space to learn more about mental health and what we as community members can do to reduce the stigma that surrounds the topic.
 We’re so proud to offer this three session course which is designed to help community members develop useful skills for talking to young adults about these issues.

 Nature-Based Arts Programming